To the Grave (band)

-To The Grave is an Australian deathcore band formed in 2010 in Sydney, New South Wales.
-The band's lineup currently consists of vocalist Dane Evans, guitarists Jack Simoni and Nic Webb, bassist Matt Clarke and drummer Raymond Martin.
+To The Grave is an Australian deathcore band formed in 2010 in Sydney.
+The band's lineup currently consists of vocalist Dane Evans, guitarists Jack Simioni and Nic Webb, bassist Matt Clarke and drummer Raymond Martin.
 The band have released five studio albums with their latest being Everyone's a Murderer.
 They have also released four EPs, one split-EP, one live album and one demo.
-They are currently signed to Unique Leader Records.
+They are currently signed to BLKIIBLK Records.

 History

 To The Grave was formed in 2010 in Sydney.
 The band released a two-track demo in 2013, which was then followed by their debut EP titled Lest Ye Be Judged and a split album with Lynchmada and I Am Atlas which were both released the same year.
 The band released their debut album titled Expect Resistance on May 31, 2014.
 In May 2014, the band announced that they had parted ways with vocalist Matt Murphy, In October 2014 the band announced that Dane Evans (formerly of To Engineer an Exorcist) joined the band as their new vocalist.

 On October 1, 2015, the band released a single titled "Born Dead" featuring guest vocals from ex-A Night in Texas vocalist Rheese Peters.
 On September 27, 2016, the band released an EP titled No Lives Matter.
 The band would go on a hiatus before releasing a single titled "Pest Control" on January 21, 2019.
 Two more singles titled "Skin Like Pigs" and "Slaughter Forever" were released on February 21, 2019 and May 1, 2019 respectively.
 On September 26, 2019, the band released a single titled "Ecocide" and announced that their second studio album titled Global Warning would be released on November 8, 2019.
 Another single from the album titled "Wastage" was released in October 2019.
 Bassist Josh Booth died on May 28, 2020, at the age of 23.
 On October 23, 2020, the band released a single titled "Miserable Summer", its music video featured late bassist Josh Booth and was released posthumously.
 On February 18, 2021, the band announced that they had signed to Unique Leader Records and that their third studio album titled Epilogue would be released on April 16, 2021.
 Epilogue also features re-recorded tracks from the Global Warning LP, a single titled "(•REC)" was also released that same day.
 Another single off the album titled "Terrorist Threat" was released on March 11, 2021.